daithioc95/MS1/README.md

 ### Contact
 The contact seciton is designed using a bootstrap form.
 An icon is used to transition into this section with relevant information prompted to contact the web developer.

+### Footer
+I included a simple footer design, I used font awesome icons to represent each link.

 ### Future Features
 Please see below list of features which I intend to implement at a later stage.